golemfactory/yagna-docs/provider-tutorials/becoming-erigon-provider.md

 </details>
 ## Parameters for the script

-Script behavior can be modified by environment variables
+Script behavior can be modified by the following environment variables:

 | name | default value | description |
 | :-------- | ----------------: | :------------- |